PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 >### Education and Career Planning:
 *Share experiences and tips on academic success.*
 *Discuss career aspirations and potential pathways.*
-Host 1: **Poline's son**, Sophmore at George Tech, Naval ROTC, majoring in civi engineering.
+Host 1: **Eatin Wen**, Sophmore at George Tech, Naval ROTC, majoring in civi engineering.
-Host 2: **Mei's daughter**, Freshman at , Air Force ROTC, aiming to become a pilot.
+Host 2: **Sophia Wang**, Freshman at Boston University, Air Force ROTC, aiming to become a pilot.

 >### Mental Health and Well-being:
 *Address the importance of mental health awareness.*
 *Share coping strategies for stress and challenges.*
-Organized by OCC Youth Council
+2nd round of breakout session organized by OCC Youth Council

 >### Technology and Social Media:
 *Discuss the role of technology in youth lives.*